Reports and Surveys

 Contains timely interpretation and analysis of recent developments for major products production, imports, refinery operations, and inventories - accompanied by API's estimates of these data for the most recent month and graphs of major series, including product deliveries, crude oil production, imports, refinery activity, and inventories for the past 24 months.

 The December issue, published in early January, presents year-end supply/demand estimates and summarizes developments of the year.
 Quarterly estimates are included four times per year.
-(See 2016 MSR schedule)
+(See 2016 MSR schedule and 2017 MSR schedule)

 Quarterly Well Completion Report (QWCR)